 But there is another interesting feature.
 Preamps often have both gain and level controls.
 Both control how loud the signal is, but how should you set them?

-Well this audio and video Multimedia Set™ includes recordings of both preamps in settings with gain-high/level-low and gain-low/level-high.
+Well this course module includes recordings of both preamps in settings with gain-high/level-low and gain-low/level-high.
 You can hear clearly what the differences sound like.

 And of course, you can view the session videos on your computer.